Tracy Letts

 Tracy Letts Awards Won

-Letts’s verified major awards include the 2008 Pulitzer Prize for Drama for August: Osage County, the 2008 Tony Award for Best Play for August: Osage County, and the 2013 Tony Award for Best Actor in a Play for his performance in Who’s Afraid of Virginia Woolf?.
-These honors reflect recognition of Letts’s work both as a playwright and as a stage actor.
+Letts has won some of the most respected honors in American theater.
+He received the Pulitzer Prize for Drama in 2008 for August: Osage County and the Tony Award for Best Play the same year.
+In 2013, he added a Tony Award for Best Actor in a Play for his performance in Who’s Afraid of Virginia Woolf?, making him one of the few artists to win Tony Awards in both writing and acting categories.

 Tracy Letts Family